confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-flink/README.md

 SELECT * FROM shoe_products;
 ```

-3. Now check if the `shoe_customers` schema  exists.
+3. Check if the `shoe_customers` schema  exists.
 ```sql
 DESCRIBE shoe_customers;
 ```

-4. Are there any customers in Texas whose name starts with `B` ?
+4. Check the customers in Texas whose name start with `B`.
 ```sql
 SELECT * FROM shoe_customers
   WHERE `state` = 'Texas' AND `last_name` LIKE 'B%';